Annapurna in the Monsoon Day 9: The Perks of Slow Trekking

 It clearly felt jittery though, sensing we were close, and disappeared into the bushes quickly.

 I asked Devi whether deer were hunted in these mountains.
 Not avidly, I gathered from her response.
 But Devi herself had tasted wild deer, when some meat was brought home one day.
 She rubbed her stomach to indicate it was delicious.

 More Malaysians Trekking in Annapurna

-Unlike seasoned alpine hikers, who continue grasping them when they didn't need it, holding them aloft, I automatically flipped mine horizontal when it was not needed.
+Unlike seasoned alpine hikers, who continue grasping their walking sticks when they don't need them, holding them aloft, I automatically flipped mine horizontal when it was not needed.
 Basically, I would 'ship my oar'!

 My guide gave me a choice before we came upon Chomrong again.
 We could try and make for Jhinudanda, where we would enjoy the hot springs the following morning, or we could take another route.

 It was not technically a shorter alternative route, but it would reach a road earlier.
 This means that we would have the option of getting passage on a vehicle sooner, should I need to.